Time to cut through all of the chatter.

 The .300 BLK uses bullets with a higher ballistic coefficient but isn’t moving fast enough to take advantage of its sleeker projectiles.

-This is why the 5.56 shoots flatter, with less wind drift despite having almost half as much energy.
+This is why the 5.56 shoots flatter and with less wind drift despite having almost half as much energy.

 Terminal ballistics of a round are the qualities it has when it hits the target.